Apprentice Boys of Derry: Police chief says city parade was 'exemplary'

-"I am pleased to say that I can't remember a parade that has gone so well in the 28 years that I have been policing in this city and I hope that this positive momentum only continues."'Reached out'
+"I am pleased to say that I can't remember a parade that has gone so well in the 28 years that I have been policing in this city and I hope that this positive momentum only continues."

 About 500 police officers were on duty in the city, but a spokesperson said they had expected it to be a relatively low-key security operation.

 The governor of the Apprentice Boys, Jim Brownlee, said: "This is an historical event, it carries no threat to anyone.